Harry van Kuyk: Graphics and printing career

 His white, geometric-abstract prints, characterized by light and shadow, were a great success from 1970 onwards.
-One is inclined to compare them with the white wall reliefs and objects by Ad Dekkers and Nul-artist Jan Schoonhoven.
-"The most obvious interpretation of the Harry van Kuyk sheets relates them to Nul", the art critic Lambert Tegenbosch wrote in 1972.
+One is inclined to compare them with the white wall reliefs and objects by Ad Dekkers and Nul-artist Jan Schoonhoven (Nul was closely related to the German group Zero).
+"The most obvious interpretation of the Harry van Kuyk sheets relates them to Nul", art critic Lambert Tegenbosch wrote in 1972.
 "There is the same preference of white.
 Often there is some form of serial production.
 There is the picturesque definition of geometry.
 There is an element of mystery evoked by emptiness."
 In the early 1970s, artists like Schoonhoven and Shlomo Koren created their own embossed versions of white, geometric series.

 In 1971, van Kuyk, supported by substantial state financial funding, built his large dedicated reliëfdruk press, Aldus Manutius.
 He used it to print large size, coherent series covering specific themes: geometry, typography, the golden section.
 He organized the printed reliefs in clamshell boxes, portfolios, wooden boxes and artist's books like Aldus Manutius (1971), Variaties op de Sectio Aurea (1972), Groot Abecedarium (1973), Tangram (1975) and Landschap (1980).
 He provided the editions with text booklets or sheets of text containing introductions and essays by art connoisseurs and journalists (Lambert Tegenbosch, G.W.
 Ovink, Joop Eilander, Wim Wennekes) or with poetry (by Hans Sternsdorff – also known as Hans Ruf jr. – and Hans Bouma).
 In addition, he produced numerous individual printed reliefs with geometric, lyrical-abstract and figurative shapes.
 The editions were small: seven, ten or twenty copies and, very occasionally, sixty.
 The production was quite time consuming.
 On his own initiative, he executed a number of his geometric printed reliefs in large white wall reliefs in wood (1973, 1975).

 Over one hundred exhibitions at home and abroad followed (Amsterdam, Rotterdam, London, New York).
 A number of sales exhibitions were completely sold out within only a few weeks.
 National and international museums acquired his work.
 The Groot Abecedarium was awarded Silver at the Third International Graphic Arts Biennial in Frechen, West Germany, in 1974.
 He moved his studio to Nijmegen.
 In 1980-1981, he was the contemporary arts guest reviewer for De Gelderlander newspaper.

 After a 5-month journey across Africa (1982-1983) he settled in Ooij.
 His production decreased, as well as the number of his exhibitions.
 However, new reliëfdruk editions and artist's books appeared, including Bodoni Initiales (1993), Erografica (1995) and Novanu (2006).
 He produced large, minimalist white wall reliefs in acrylic or wood commissioned by, amongst others, the municipality of Zevenaar for its town hall (1985).

 From the 1990s onwards, he devoted himself to the more classical graphic art forms such as drypoint (nudes), and to drawings, gouaches and pastels (nudes, landscapes).
 He wrote essays and poetry for his artist publications.
 He published a dozen collections of stories, travel stories and aphorisms.
 In 2007, he was appointed a Knight of the Order of Oranje-Nassau.
 He died one year later in Nijmegen.